Q: Where is the Tulane Transgenic Core Facility located?

 Q: How many transgenic or chimeric mice will I get?

 A: The facility guarantees at least three pups will be chimeric or transgenic.
-If there are no transgenic pups produced from 3 injection sessions, you may be asked to provide a new DNA sample.
+If there are no transgenic pups produced from 2 injection sessions, you will be asked to provide a new DNA sample.

 Q: How can I be sure my ES cell line will go germline?

 A: You cannot, however you can increase your chances by having your ES cells karyotyped before they are used by the facility.